 If you don’t know who to talk to, check out SCORE to find a suitable mentor in your field.

 For example, doing all of the bookings for your online business by yourself might save you some money, but will the results be equally as effective as with a professional.
-For these purposes, you can consider a powerful automated booking specialist like Amelia.
+For these purposes, you can consider Amelia, the best appointment scheduling plugin for WordPress.